Call us: 04842886900 | E-mail: care@extravelmoney.com

 5. Chiang Mai International Airport

-6. Hatyai International Airport, Songkhla
+6. Hat Yai International Airport, Songkhla

 Apart from airports, Visa-on-Arrival is also available at seaports.